Traditional architectures versus Reactive Microservices

 Messaging does not need to be point-to-point.
 Use of messaging can, and often does, mean adopting an event-driven architecture, which can bring additional benefits.
 Event-driven systems promote autonomy and decoupling, allowing the development organization and the resulting system to scale more easily.
 They provide good options for managing consistency and persistence.

 Messages offer a real world model that allow you to reason logically about requirements.
-For example, if one of your workmates is away from their desk and you have a question for them, you could leave a note.
+For example, one of your workmates might be away from their desk.
+If you have a question for them, you could leave a note.
 You don’t know when they might respond: they could be on vacation, or even have left the company.
 This leaves you a limited number of options:

 For an immediate response, you might find someone else who is available to answer.

 If the response is necessary-but not time sensitive-you might tape the note to the desk to make sure it doesn’t get lost and try again if you don’t get a response.

 If the message has value for a limited time and is not critical (such as lunch invitation, which has no value once the lunch is over) you might just leave the note and forget it.

 The desired outcome determines how you handle the message.
 Effectively, you need to choose between synchronous and asynchronous messaging.
 In synchronous messaging, a requester passes a message to another service and expects a timely response, so the requester waits.
 This is the familiar pattern often seen in HTTP calls between a client and server.